EffectOrientedProgramming/book/Chapters/02_Introduction.md

 # Introduction

 Most existing languages are built for rapid development.
-You create a system as quickly as possible, then begin isolating areas of failure, finding and fixing bugs until the system is tolerable and can be delivered.
+You build a system as quickly as possible, then begin isolating areas of failure, finding and fixing bugs until the system is tolerable and can be delivered.

 Over the lifetime of a system, new needs are discovered and the system is adapted to meet those needs.
 Many of these adaptations don’t conform to the original vision and architecture of the system, and will be forced in.
-Each feature that is forced in degrades the structure and integrity of the system, and makes additional features even harder to force in.
+Each forced feature degrades the structure and integrity of the system, and makes additional features even harder to force in.
 This degradation is commonly called *technical debt.*
 It’s debt because you are accumulating costs that must be borne by future programmers.
 The idea is that you will one day stop adding new features, and pay down the accumulated debt by rewriting the system without adding new features (this is called *refactoring*).

-Often, the debt never gets paid down.
+Often the debt never gets paid down.
 The system eventually becomes un-maintainable.
 It is difficult or even impossible to add new functionality.